prog4biol/pfb2019/README.md

 10, 2.5, and "Welcome to python" are singular pieces of data being stored in an indivudual variables.

-Collections of data can also be stored in an individual variable, i.e., lists, tuples, and dictionaries.
+Collections of data can also be stored in a single variable, i.e., lists, tuples, and dictionaries.

  <p>&nbsp;</p>